dev-xo/remix-saas/README.md

 ### Usage

 Template can be used in the way you like.
-Remove all the HTML code you don't need keeping just the `loaders` and `actions` from Remix.
-Code that is necessary for the template to keep working as expected, has been marked as `@required`.
+Feel free to remove all the HTML code you don't need, keeping just the `loaders` and `actions` from Remix.
+Code that is necessary for the template to work as expected, has been marked as `@required`.

 ### Prisma Migrations

 If your database choice was PostgreSQL, you will need to run Prisma migrations with your Postgres client running on the background.
-In order to accomplish it, feel free to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.
+In order to accomplish this, feel free to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.

 ### Folder Structure